t8ortot/sheets-discogs-tracker/README.md

 These are features that have either been thought of or requested.
 They are considered, but not guaranteed, to be added in the future.
 - Ability to switch currency.
 Currently only outputs USD.
 - Ability to switch timezone for Last Reload Date.
 Currently only outputs in PST.
-- Get script to add run button automatically
+- Get the script to add a run button automatically
 - Ability to import using Discogs export .csv file.
-- Expose more settings in the Info box so the code does not need to be touched as often by user
+- Expose more settings in the Info box so the code does not need to be touched as often by the user
-- Change timing mechanism to use the rate limiting response headers from Discogs to prevent too many requests error.
+- Change the timing mechanism to use the rate-limiting response headers from Discogs to prevent too many request errors.
 - Get the script Google-certified as an add-on so users can get and update the script via Google Marketplace instead.
 - Build a standalone desktop app that is separate from Google entirely, but would allow authentication to Discogs and grant more benefits from Discogs API.
 - Have Discogs Lowest set to a neutral color when there are no listings and lowest gets set to $0.00.
+- See if automatic fields can be set to protect so the user doesn't touch them since their changes would be irrelevant.
+- Set automatic columns to colors that represent that they are not editable.
+- Add a feature to send email reports
+- Add reload icon automatically